BUGS

 BUGS IN THE ORIGINAL COLOSSAL CAVE ADVENTURE

-This page documents four bugs present in the original PDP-10 FORTRAN source of Colossal Cave Adventure - specifically the adv350-pdp10 release, the definitive 350-point version authored by Will Crowther and Don Woods in 1977.
-All analysis is based directly on advent.for from that release.
+This page documents three bugs present in the original PDP-10 FORTRAN source of Colossal Cave Adventure - specifically the adv350-pdp10 release, the definitive 350-point version authored by Will Crowther and Don Woods in 1977.
+All analysis is based directly on advent.for and advent.dat from that release.
 No derivative port or reimplementation has been consulted.
-Line number references are to that source file.

 MECHANISM